marcosyuki/TennisDB_Scraping_BeautifulSoap-/README.md

 **Title: Tennis Racquet Data Scraping and Analysis**

 This project involves web scraping to gather data on tennis racquets from various manufacturers.
 The data is extracted from a tennis racquet finder website, including details such as head size, balance, swing weight, power level, stiffness, and string pattern.
-The data is then organized into a structured format and exported to an Excel file for further analysis.
+The data is then organized into a structured format and exported to an Excel file (or PowerBI, Tableau) for further analysis.

 ### Key Features:
 - **Web Scraping:** Used `requests` and `BeautifulSoup` to scrape data from a website listing various tennis racquets.